The song of the week is 'Little Birdie' in the key of Bb.

 Fill-in Licks in Backup & Breaks

 The third measure of lines 2 and 4 of each verse has only one syllable in it, which is sung at the beginning of the measure.
 And, the measure that follows begins with a rest.
 During these kinds of 'dead spaces' within the melody of a song, it is very common for a fill-in lick to be played on one or more of the instruments.
-In the files at the bottom of this write-up, I have included a chart of simple fill-in licks for guitar, banjo, fiddle, and mandolin that will fit well into measure 3 through to the first quarter of measure 4 of lines 2 and 4 of the progression for Little Birdie when the song is played in the key of Bb.
+In the attachments (go to Beginner Bluegrass Jam Songs - Idaho Bluegrass Association and scroll down to the bottom of the page) I have included a chart of simple fill-in licks for guitar, banjo, fiddle, and mandolin that will fit well into measure 3 through to the first quarter of measure 4 of lines 2 and 4 of the progression for Little Birdie when the song is played in the key of Bb.
 These same licks are also good to use in measures 3 to 4 of lines 2 and 4 of your breaks.

 Blue Ridge Cabin Home - A